RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/User-Stuff/Modifying Current User's Voice State.md

 Modifying Current User's Voice State {#modifyingcurrentusersvoicestate}
 ============
-- Execute the, `DiscordCoreAPI::Users::modifyCurrentUserVoiceStateAsync()` function, while passing in a value of type `DiscordCoreAPI::ModifyCurrentUserVoiceStateData`, with a return value of type `void`.
+- Execute the, `Users::modifyCurrentUserVoiceStateAsync()` function, while passing in a value of type `ModifyCurrentUserVoiceStateData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp